-Resources (Recommended Apps, Items, Books, etc.)
+Resources (Recommended Apps, Items, Tools, Sleep Aids, Books, etc.)

 APPS:

-The truth is, Busy Woman's Meditation is simple to learn and simple to do (see the 8 Steps here) and all you will really ever need, to have a solid, sustainable meditation practice.
+The truth is, Busy Woman's Meditation is simple to learn and simple to do and all you will really ever need to have a solid, sustainable meditation practice.
 You don't need any other additional accessories, apps or tools.
-However, that being said, because I understand human nature, I do recommend you have different meditation apps and tools handy to choose from, to help you to stay motivated and consistent with your daily practice.
-Then when you're finished with one, you can move on to another.
-All of the valuable apps I recommend are available on the App Store and most are compatible with iPhone, iPad, and iPod touch.
+However, that being said, because I understand human nature, some of you may want to have different meditation apps and tools handy to choose from, to help you to stay motivated and consistent with your daily practice.

 The Meditate Now phone app offers pre-set, 10 minute silent meditations.

-to set regular reminders on your phone (for free) to be mindful and present.
+Mind full vs. Mindful.
+Mindfulness Bell by Spotlight Six Software is one of my very favorite apps because it allows you to set regular reminders on your phone (for free) to be mindful and present.
 It rings a beautiful Tibetan Singing Bowl at a specified interval or at random intervals throughout the day.
-When it rings, stop what you're doing, close your eyes,
+When it rings, stop what you're doing, close your eyes to take a Mindful Moment.

 Headspace gives you an easy program to follow, and it’s almost constructed as a game, with levels to master and new features to unlock.
 First level with 10-minute sessions is free and eases you into the practice, after that, you’ll have to pay to play.